 What is Cognitive Remediation Therapy?

-Cognitive remediation therapy (CRT), also called cognitive enhancement therapy (CET), is the assessment and treatment of cognitive skills, including memory, attention and executive functioning (planning, sequencing, organizing, initiating, problem solving, decision making and self-awareness).
-Cognitive remediation, an evidence-based behavioral treatment, is used for those experiencing cognitive deficiencies that interfere with day-to-day functioning.
+Cognitive remediation therapy (CRT) is the assessment and treatment of cognitive skills, including memory, attention, and executive functioning (planning, sequencing, organizing, initiating, problem-solving, decision making, and self-awareness).
+CRT, an evidence-based behavioral treatment, is used for those experiencing cognitive deficiencies that interfere with day-to-day functioning.

-Treatment for cognitive remediation is usually provided by a speech-language pathologist, occupational therapist, or rehabilitation psychologist with specialized training in health psychology and rehabilitative techniques.
+Treatment for cognitive remediation is typically provided by a speech-language pathologist, occupational therapist, or rehabilitation psychologist with specialized training in health psychology and rehabilitative techniques.

 Uses for Cognitive Therapy

-Cognitive remediation is used to treat people who have sustained traumatic brain injury, such as a stroke, brain tumor, or concussion, as well as those who have cognitive impairment as a result of a generalized condition like depression or schizophrenia.
+Cognitive remediation is used to treat people who have had a traumatic brain injury, such as a stroke, brain tumor, or concussion, and those who have mental impairment as a result of depression or schizophrenia.
 Psychiatric disabilities and illnesses can cause cognitive issues and problems with attention, memory and problem solving skills.
-In addition cognitive remediation therapy used to help people with learning disabilities, attention-deficit hyperactivity disability (ADHD), and early stage dementia and Parkinson’s disease.
+In addition, CRT is used to help people with learning disabilities, ADHD, and early stage dementia and Parkinson’s disease.

-This type of treatment does not reverse a cognitive disability, but it can help to teach the patient effective strategies to cope with their cognitive issues and enhance memory skills, such as organizing daily tasks.
-For patients with milder cognitive deficits, cognitive remediation therapy teaches ways to compensate for their memory or cognitive issues.
+This type of treatment does not reverse a cognitive disability, but it can help to teach the patient strategies to cope with their issues and improve memory skills, such as organizing daily tasks.
+For patients with milder deficits, CRT teaches ways to compensate for their memory or cognitive issues.

 Cognition refers to the act of thinking and includes the ability to choose, process, remember and understand information.
 Therefore, CRT is also beneficial after a person has suffered a traumatic brain injury.
 For example, after a brain injury, cognitive symptoms can include problems with language, communication, speech, cognitive functioning, executive functioning, memory, planning, reasoning, problem-solving, decision-making, judgment, attention, concentration, planning, organizing, assembling, controlling impulses, and being patient.
 Cognitive therapists can work with patients to help them regain these cognitive functions that often get damaged due to a traumatic brain injury.